Updated: March 19, 2021

 If you want to enjoy your retirement without worrying about how you will get through a day’s spending, then consider investing as soon as possible.
 Investing is one of the best ways of adding up cash to your retirement fund through dividends and/or interest.

-Considering the fact that government pensions and social security funds may not be as consistent and reliable, plan your retirement like these financial support will not exist in the future.
+Because government pensions and social security funds may not be as consistent and reliable, plan your retirement like this financial support will not exist in the future.